 # # # # #

-DermSurgery Associates is a Greater Houston area dermatology practice offering cosmetic, surgical and non-invasive dermatology treatments and procedures with industry-leading physicians trained and experienced with the most current dermatology technologies and procedures.
-Our dermatology offices are location in the Houston Medical Center, Bellaire, Pearland, Southwest Memorial, Brenham, Kingwood, The Woodlands, The Museum District and Sugar Land.
+DermSurgery Associates is a greater Houston-area dermatology practice offering cosmetic, surgical and non-invasive dermatology treatments and procedures with industry-leading physicians trained and experienced with the most current dermatology technologies and procedures.
+Our dermatology offices are location in the Houston Medical Center, Cypress, Pearland, Southwest Memorial, Brenham, Kingwood, The Woodlands, and Sugar Land.
 For more information, request a consultation online or call (713) 791-9966 to schedule an appointment with one of our board-certified Houston dermatologists today.

 7515 Main, Suite 240